-The Department of Property Tax accepts the following types of payments: cash, checks, e-checks, money orders and credit/debit cards.
+The Department of Property Tax accepts the following payments types: cash, checks, e-checks, money orders and credit/debit cards.

 Make checks payable to the Gwinnett County Tax Commissioner with funds on deposit in the United States.

 - If you pay with a check, keep in mind that checks are processed, deposited and debited from your account very quickly, usually the next business day.
 Before you write a check, make sure your account has enough money to cover it.

 - If your check is dishonored by the bank, a service fee is assessed in accordance to state law and federal guidelines.
 In providing a check as payment, you authorize electronic representation if your check should return unpaid.
 Also, you authorize service charges and processing fees, as determined by law, to be debited from the same account via paper draft or electronic funds transfer.
 Collection efforts may be made by a third-party company acting on behalf of the Tax Commissioner's office.

 Note: We do not accept counter checks or two-party checks.

 Online & In Person

 Payments can be made online using a check and banking information with no fee.